CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Wondering why your pregnant belly sometimes feels hard and other times feels soft?
 Don’t worry, that’s par for the course too.
 Many women in their second and third trimesters start to notice Braxton-Hicks contractions, sporadic “practice” contractions caused by the tightening and relaxing of your uterine muscles.
 These occasional, irregular spasms aren’t anything to worry about, and they’re not a sign that your body is going into labor.
 Call your doctor, though, if the contractions start to feel like they’re coming in regular intervals, go on for more than an hour or become progressively stronger or closer together, Anderson says.
 Those could be real contractions, which could be a sign of preterm labor.

-20-week pregnant belly pictures
+4 months pregnant belly

 Image: Kristi Tursi